dkorpel/dconf/dconf24/slides.md

 ### Context struct

-- Language feature of Odin and Jai
+Language feature of Jai and Odin
 ```
 main :: proc()
 {